Michiepaiper/alx-low_level_programming/0x01-variables_if_else_while/README.md

 5. Numbers
+mandatordecimal
 mandatory
+Write a program that prints all the numbers of base 16 in lowercase, followed by a new line.

 Write a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.